THE CLOSING & SALE OF THE BREWERY (1966)

 DETERIORATION OF THE BUILDINGS

 After the bar in the former Tap Room closed, that area was basically vacated for over a decade.
 A photo of that area after it was no longer used is on the right.
 Shown is the attractive railing and the original style lettering that was above the Tap Room entrance when it was part of the brewery.
 However, the railing was rusted and the painting on the wood had pealed.
-There was also tile wainscotting shown near next to the doors, which was also used extensively throughout the building to make the interior easier to maintain and clean.
+There was also tile wainscotting shown near next to the doors, which was also used extensively throughout the building to make the interior easier to clean and maintain.

 The other portions of the Brew and Mill Houses, and most of the other buildings, apparently sat vacant for nearly 30 years.
 The warehouse was used for storage by Central Sales, but they apparently had no use for most of the other structures.
 Consequently, they were not willing to take the responsibility for their repair and maintenance.
 A photo on the left shows the deterioration in the Brew House along with the attractive iron railing that remained in the same style as the railing outside of the Tap Room.
 Even though these buildings were neglected, they were structurally sound, contained about 150,000 square feet of space and the main buildings had an interesting castle-like or fortress appearance.
 They still enjoyed excellent visibility and access from I-75, and did not go unnoticed.
 Ultimately, in 1995, they attracted some interest.
 (See Brew Works and Jillian's.)